MCMi460/NintendoClients/README.md

+The only difference this branch has is that it uses [anynet w/o netifaces](https://github.com/MCMi460/anynet/tree/w/o-netifaces) so that it works on aarch64 servers (netifaces is old and unmaintained)
+It does this via a specific version number that hopefully only I will use: `v0.0.277`.

 # Nintendo Clients
 > :warning: Keep in mind that Nintendo is actively banning Switch devices.
 This package tries to mimic the behavior of a real Switch as closely as possible, but using it is at your own risk.
 Make sure that you know what you are doing.